epistoteles/UserStudy/README.md

 - where to write the answers to

 The code is sensitive to what columns are named in _Database_ and what names individual sheets have (_Database_, _Responses_).

-Feel free to play around with the code in study.py.
+Feel free to play around with the code in study.py and change it as you desire! :)